NNSatyaKarthik/DeBruijnGraph/README.md

 This is an academic project implemented in Fall 2017 at University of Florida in course CIS 6930: Big Data for Biological Applications/Bioinformatic Algorithms.
-This project is implmented under the guidance of [Dr.Christina Boucher](https://www.christinaboucher.com/).
+This project is implemented under the guidance of [Dr.Christina Boucher](https://www.christinaboucher.com/).

 Contributers to this project are :
 [Naga Satya Karthik, Narikimilli](http://github.com/NNSatyaKarthik)